gorakuicu/gorakuicu/README.md

 > NSFW for all

 AIKOYCU is a multi-module NSFW content artist and illustrator project written in TypeScript and designed to be deployed in a Docker environment.
-It includes applications such as the CMS and the root web application, as well as shares.
+It includes applications such as the CMS and the site web application, as well as shares.

 ## Installation and use